sniporbob/ArduinoGPStoCOT/README.md

 # Wiring Diagram
 Attach the Ethernet Shield to the top of the Arduino Uno like normal.
 Wire the GPS module to pins 2 and 3 as depicted below (pins can easily be changed in the sketch if needed).
 ![alt text](https://raw.githubusercontent.com/sniporbob/ArduinoGPStoCOT/main/Wiring%20diagram/GPStoCOTwiring.png)

+# Why Would I Want This?
+I have no idea.
+Perhaps it would be useful for attaching to a piece of equipment or a vehicle that you'd like to track, but don't want to dedicate an entire EUD?
+This could also form the beginning of a tripwire by incorporating a PIR sensor and multicasting a hostile marker when triggered.